PRATAP-KUMAR/gdm-extension/README.md

 ![GDM-Extension-15](https://github.com/PRATAP-KUMAR/gdm-extension/assets/40719899/c4930830-a148-45ac-b5e3-a137aebef522)

 ## Troubleshoot
 While customizing colors, gradient, wallpaper, if you encounter problems.
-1. from tty
+from tty
 if you want to operate from tty you need `systemd-container` pkg installed.
 Some distros ship it by default.
 If you dont have this package, install it first.
+Then run below commands.
-   1.1 `sudo machinectl shell gdm@ /bin/bash`
+   1. `sudo machinectl shell gdm@ /bin/bash`
-   1.2 `dconf reset -f /` # This will reset all the settings for `gdm` user only, not the regular user.
+   2. `dconf reset -f /` # This will reset all the settings for `gdm` user only, not the regular user.
    Make sure if you configured any other settings yourself for `gdm` user.
 Make a dconf dump way for that.
-   1.3 enable the extension `gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"`
+   3. `gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"` # enabling the extension

-2. from terminal
+from terminal
-   2.1 `xhost si:localuser:gdm`
+   1. `xhost si:localuser:gdm`
-   2.2 `sudo -u gdm dbus-launch dconf reset -f /`
+   2. `sudo -u gdm dbus-launch dconf reset -f /`
-   2.3 `sudo -u gdm dbus-launch gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"`
+   3. `sudo -u gdm dbus-launch gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"`

 ## Disabling the extension
 Since this is a special extension which runs only on GDM, disabling is not possible as normal extensions.
 There is a way to disable it. but its bit different.